JeevanKumar009/Enchanted-Wings-Marvels-of-Butterfly-Species-Project/README.md

 This project leverages a pre-trained Convolutional Neural Network (VGG16) to accurately classify butterfly species.
 It uses a dataset of **75 butterfly classes** and **6,499 images**, split into training, validation, and test sets.
 The final model is deployed using a simple yet powerful **Flask web application** where users can upload butterfly images and get species predictions in real-time.

+Dataset is available in Kaggle click the link :https://www.kaggle.com/datasets/phucthaiv02/butterfly-image-classification Dowload it before starting the project

 ## 📌 Key Features

 - ✅ Transfer learning with VGG16 for efficient training